FLOWER GUIDES

 Lavender Chiffon - lilac double hibiscus flower

-Lilac Queen - single flowered lilac flower with a red centre.
+Lilac Queen - a beautiful single flowered lilac flower with a red centre.

-Meehanii - single pale purple flowers with a darker centre
+Meehanii - this variety has of hibiscus has single pale purple flowers with a darker centre

-Oiseau Bleu - lavendar blue with a maroon base
+Oiseau Bleu - lavendar blue Hibiscus with a maroon base

 Red Heart - White flowers with a red centre